 This paper analyzes the methods for computing and using RTT and RTO estimates in IP-based transport protocols such as SCTP and TCP.
-The theoretical basis of the Jacobson Algorithm is discussed, and an alternative approach is presented which retains the fundamentally sound theoretical basis and operational structure of the algorithm, but improves the performance over other well-known techniques without introducing heuristic modifications.
-Future work involves the continued optimization of the modified algorithm as well as investigation into the effects of variable minimum bound for the RTO timer.
+The theoretical basis of the Jacobson Algorithm is discussed and an alternative approach is presented, which retains the fundamentally sound theoretical basis and operational structure of the algorithm, but improves the performance over other well-known techniques without introducing heuristic modifications.
+It is shown that our alternative approach will not adversely affect the SACK and FRT mechanisms.